Deployment of qualified registered nursing associates in social care settings guide

 - consider and encourage review or the creation of a detailed workforce plan

 - consider the role in light of integrated services and partnerships in a long term plan

-- be introduced to key regulations and a range of suggestions to consider when implementing this role in a social care setting.
+- emplore key regulations and a range of suggestions to consider when implementing this role in a social care setting.

-You can use this guide to strengthen your understanding of not only how the nursing associate role can fit into your organisation, but also the relationship between a nursing associate and a registered nurse and the differences in their responsibilities.
-The examples included will help you to do this as they show how registered nursing associates are working in different settings and how the scope of practice can differ depending on the team and situation.
-It’s a great opportunity to review your workforce to see where the nursing associate can add value to the care you’re providing.
+Social care employers - strengthen your understanding of how the nursing associate role can fit into your organisation and the relationship between a nursing associate and a registered nurse and the differences in their responsibilities.
 The guide also details which regulatory frameworks you need to understand.

-This guide will improve your understanding of what the nursing associate role is and how it fits into different organisations and settings, which in turn will enable you to support providers in the design of the workforce.
-We hope that this will encourage local dialogue regarding commissioning of nursing services and workforce redesign.
+Commisioners - understanding of what the nursing associate role is and how it fits into different organisations and settings, which in turn will enable you to support providers in the design of the workforce.

-This guide will give you a great insight into how current registered nursing associates are working in different social care settings and how the scope of practice can differ depending on the team and situation.
-It highlights the communication and relationship management skills expected of a nursing associate working in social care and will also improve your understanding of the procedures that need to be undertaken.
-We hope that this will encourage more nursing associates to choose a career in social care.
+Registered nursing associates - gain insight into the communication and relationship management skills expected of a nursing associate working in social care and will also improve your understanding of the procedures that need to be undertaken.